 Techniques and tips for IELTS Reading True False Not Given questions.

-The reading section in IELTS contains many types of questions and a lot of IELTS students have problems with two types of questions, True False Not Given and Yes No Not Given.
-Surprisingly, once you understand the techniques and practice this type of question then you will realise they are a lot easier than you think.
-However, you really do need to have good vocabulary to get a good score here.
+The reading section in IELTS contains many types of questions, however, many IELTS candidates have problems with True False Not Given and Yes No Not Given.
+Once you understand the techniques and practice this type of question then you will realise they are easier than you think.
+Most importantly is that you really do need to have good vocabulary to get a good score here.

-The IELTS reading test actually tests your vocabulary such as synonyms, collocations and paraphrasing.
+The IELTS reading test actually tests your vocabulary such as synonyms and paraphrasing.
 TFNG questions are based on factual statements in the text and there are some tips I will outline below.

 The techniques are the same for Yes No Not Given questions but Yes, No, Not Given texts deal only with the writers opinions, not facts.